 From the right side of the Sephiroth it receives the luminous and intelligible emanations, from the left side the dark and unintelligible ones, and from the central pillar of which Kether is the highest situated the super-intelligible attributes.
 In this sense Malkuth is identical with the Who, God; it possesses intelligible, super-intelligible, and unintelligible divine aspects.

 Even though Malkuth possesses these aspects it is still a passive and receptive principle, the final destination for all of the emanations.
 Malkuth is purely feminine, having no Sephirah unto which to pass her received emanations.
-She is called the woman, the wife, or the queen of the divine king.
-In comparison to Binah, the “big mother,” Malkuth is called the “little mother.”
+She is the woman, the wife, or the queen of the divine king.
+In comparison to Binah, the “big mother,” Malkuth is the “little mother.”
 In other words, all of the innumerable possibilities of the One, God, are conferred on Malkuth where they are actualized.

 They are actualized through the universal “ether,” the quintessence of four subtle or celestial elements and of the four corporeal terrestrial elements; which makes ether the infinite receptivity of the divine intelligence: Binah.
 In this way, the God “above” reveals himself “below.”
-This is why the lower seven Sephirahs, the “small face” of God are said to reflect in detail the first three Sephirahs, the “greater face” of God.
+This is why the lower seven Sephirahs, the “small face” of God reflect in detail the first three Sephirahs, the “greater face” of God.

 Daath appears within the Sephiroth but it is not a Sephirah or the eleventh Sephirah as it is frequently mistakenly referred to.
-Daath includes the first conscious knowledge in Kether and when reflected from Binah becomes ontocosmological intelligence.
+It includes the first conscious knowledge in Kether and when reflected from Binah becomes ontocosmological intelligence.
 Simply, Daath is divine intelligence that is inaccessible until it is reflected from Binah and spread throughout the entire Sephiroth.
 This intelligence presents God and his attributes as well as the perfect archetypes of all things.
 Daath is God’s knowledge infusing everything.